-The Molecular Pathology of Neurodegenerative Disease brings together in one volume our current understanding of the molecular basis of neurodegeneration in humans, targeted at neuroscientists and graduate students in neuroscience, and the biomedical and biological sciences.
-There are a large number of existing books covering this subject aimed at a clinical audience (both at undergraduate and higher level), however the increasing interest in neurodegeneration for more basic science courses – neuroscientists, biologists, pharmacists and so forth - highlight the need for a book tailored for this audience.
+The Molecular Pathology of Neurodegenerative Disease brings together the current understanding of the molecular basis of neurodegeneration in humans in a form that is targeted not only for neuroscientists, but also for graduate students in neuroscience and the biomedical and biological sciences.
+There are a large number of existing books covering this subject that are aimed at a clinical audience (both at undergraduate and higher level), however the increasing interest in neurodegeneration for more basic science courses – neuroscientists, biologists, pharmacists and so forth - highlight the need for a book tailored for this audience.

-- Provides an up-to-date summary to our current understanding of neurodegeneration at a molecular, cellular and tissue level for the most common human disorders
+- Presents an up-to-date summary on our current understanding of neurodegeneration at a molecular, cellular and tissue level

 - Provides background on the history of neurodegeneration

 - Highlights the state-of-the-art treatment options for each disorder

 Neuroscientists, graduate and undergraduate students in biological and biomedical sciences, post-doctoral fellows, researchers